Poottaatha Poottukkal: Production

 Poottaatha Poottukkal is based on the novel Uravugal by writer Ponneelan.
-Panchu Arunachalam approached Mahendran to make a film based on this novel, despite initial reservations to direct due to its concept; he agreed after reading the end of the novel.

-Mahendran felt Naseeruddin Shah and Smita Patil would be the perfect choice for this story, but Arunachalam felt Smita would create confusions in call sheets and insisted Mahendran to use local actors.
+Panchu Arunachalam approached Mahendran to make a film based on this novel; despite initial reservations to direct due to its concept, he agreed after reading the end of the novel.
+Mahendran felt Bollywood actors Naseeruddin Shah and Smita Patil would be the perfect choice for this story, but Arunachalam felt Patil would create confusions in call sheets and insisted Mahendran to use local actors.
+Rajinikanth was featured in initial publicity material but did not appear in the finished film; he had reportedly been offered to act but declined.
 Charulatha who earlier acted in Mahendran's previous film Uthiripookkal portraying Vijayan's second wife was chosen as the lead actress while Arunachalam wanted Malayalam actor Jayan for husband's character; he was eventually chosen.
 The filming was primarily held at Nagercoil.

 Themes

 According to Ram Chander of Film Companion, the film is a "subtle meditation on the invisible forces of societal expectations that weigh on married couples".

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.